oliver-io/streamerson/README.md

 ```
 <!-- END-CODE: ./packages/examples/consumers/single-bidi/consumer-with-framework.example.ts -->

+In the above example, we listen for events and write down the bidirectional channel when we process one.
+This is a primitive unit-- with more similar units you could build event-oriented applications using the high-level modules.
 For more examples, please check the dedicated monorepo entry [`@streamerson/examples`](./packages/examples/README.md).
-There are examples of the lower-level modules there, as well as:
+There are examples of the low-level pieces from which the high-level module are assembled.
+However, if you are interested in the higher-level API framework picture, some use-case examples are laid out here:
 - [A Hello World App](./packages/examples/app-hello-world/README.md)
 - [A Typical CRUD App](./packages/examples/app-basic-crud/README.md)
 - [A Websocket<->Stream Adapter](./packages/examples/app-websockets/README.md)